-The Company focused on returning our operations to the "quarter of execution" for the second quarter of 2019.
+The Company continued second quarter's "quarter of execution" to the "quarter on fire" for the third quarter of 2019.
 The first quarter of 2019 was impacted by a very labor-intensive process as we welcomed new employees, customers and shareholders into the F&M family.
 This followed our merger with Limberlost Bancshares, Inc. on January 1, 2019 and three weeks later the integration of the Bank of Geneva into The Farmers & Merchants State Bank's core operating system.
 Financially, the merger is becoming accretive to earnings during 2019, with a larger legal lending limit enabling the expansion of existing customer's borrowings, and a wider range of product and services now available to all customers.
-The second quarter has been the time to focus on these new opportunities.
+The second and third quarters have been the time to focus on these new opportunities.